From the Dresden Elbe Valley World Heritage inscription:

 About Dresden Elbe Valley

-The Dresden Elbe Valley is a cultural landscape that comprises 18 kilometers in land area.
+The Dresden Elbe Valley is a cultural landscape that comprises 18 kilometers in area.
 The protected area covered by the UNESCO site listing starts in Elbe River and expands to the city of Dresden.
 Since the city of Dresden served as the capital of the Electorate of Saxony, it quickly became the cultural center of the region during the 18th and 19th centuries.

 Among the notable parts of the Dresden Elbe Valley region includes Pillnitz Palace, Historic Center of Dresden, New Town of Dresden, Village of Loschwitz, and the Industrial Heritage.
 The city of Dresden was known as the Florence of Northern Europe due to its architectural jewels.
 The World War II bombing might have reduced some of the architectural features into ruins.
 This prompted many restorations of these monuments to be undergone.

 Aside from the architectural landscape of Elbe River and Dresden, there are also numerous settlements in the area.
 These settlements reflect the development of Dresden from the Renaissance period.
 There is also a combination of historic suburbs and industrial districts.

 De-Listing by UNESCO

 The controversy surrounding the Dresden Elbe Valley’s status as a UNESCO World Heritage Site revolves around the plans to build a bridge across the Elbe River.
 This prompted the UNESCO committee to add Dresden Elbe Valley into the list of World Heritage Sites in Danger in 2006.
 The referendum to build the bridge was approved in 2005.
 Despite the threats from the World Heritage Committee to remove the site from the list if the bridge were to be built, the government proceeded with their plans to build the bridge and construction started in 2007.
 Further court hearings were done until 2008.

 According to UNESCO, the building of the bridge depleted the cultural heritage and value of the Dresden Elbe Valley as a World Heritage Site.
 The building of the Waldschloesschen Bridge received massive local support.
 The bridge was completed in 2011.